The Law Offices of Michael F. Roe

 • Behavioral Issues such as Addiction and Domestic Violence : Divorce and Child Custody

-His experience has been detailed in the Chicago Tribune, and through broadcast and podcast interviews on mental health issues and family law.
-Michael is a member of the Parental Alienation Study Group (PASG), a select international group of university academics, psychologists, judges and lawyers that research and provide peer-reviewed resources in the field of Parental Alienation.
-Michael Roe is also a member of a number of leading associations focused on Family Law and psychological issues in family law matters, such as the American Psychological Association and the American Association for Marriage and Family Therapy.
+His family law litigation experience has been detailed in the Chicago Tribune, and through broadcast and podcast interviews on mental health issues and family law.
+Michael is an active member of PASG, a select international group of university academics, psychologists, judges and lawyers that research and provide peer-reviewed resources in the field of Parental Alienation.
+Michael Roe is also a member of a number of leading associations focused on Family Law and psychological issues in family law matters.
 He has been a founder of a personality disorders nonprofit, and a director of a national single parent’s organization.
-DuPage County divorce lawyer Michael Roe has a unique, informed, and sensitive approach to complex child custody and financial issues raised in contested Family Law cases.
+Illinois divorce lawyer Michael Roe has a unique, informed, and sensitive approach to complex child custody and financial issues raised in contested Family Law cases.

 In addition, Michael was invited to help edit and write the foreword to William Eddy’s landmark book on Divorce and Personality Disorders, Splitting (1st edition).
 Splitting is the definitive legal and psychological guide to safely navigating a high-conflict divorce from an unpredictable spouse.
 Michael also contributed a chapter to Love and Loathing, an important book on divorce and personality disorders.